kathir-iTech/ReadMe/README.md

 - 🧩 Problem Solving
 - 🗣️ Communication Skills

-Every day, I spend time coding on platforms like HackerRank and FreeCodeCamp, working on small tasks, and exploring new tools.
+Every day, I spend time coding on platforms like leetcode, HackerRank and FreeCodeCamp, working on small tasks, and exploring new tools.

 ---